Hyundai-Kia-Connect/kia_uvo/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

 I have baked a custom integration for Kia Uvo / Hyundai Bluelink, this will be working for new account types.
 Thanks for your hard work [@wcomartin](https://github.com/wcomartin/kiauvo).
-This project was mostly inspired by his [home assistant integration](https://github.com/wcomartin/kia_uvo)
+This project was mostly inspired by his [home assistant integration](https://github.com/wcomartin/kia_uvo).
+This now uses our underlying python package: https://github.com/Hyundai-Kia-Connect/hyundai_kia_connect_api.

 Warning ahead; this is pre-alpha phase, please do not expect something fully functional, I will improve the integration by time.

 ## Installation ##
 You can install this either manually copying files or using HACS.
-Configuration can be done on UI, you need to enter your username and password, (I know, translations are missing!).
+Configuration can be done on UI, you need to enter your username and password, (I know, translations are missing, a PR for this would be great!).

-- Region support has been added, you can test initial set of functionality for Canada and USA regions and share your findings.
+- EU, CAD and US is supported by this.
+USA support is limited.
 - Multiple cars and accounts are supported.
 To add additional accounts just go through setup a second time.
 - update - It will fetch the cached information every 30 minutes from Kia Uvo / Hyundai Bluelink Servers. **Now Configurable**
 - force update - It will ask your car for the latest data every 4 hours. **Now Configurable**